dullbananas/pysh/README.md

 [![asciicast](https://asciinema.org/a/257576.svg)](https://asciinema.org/a/257576)

-ShellP is a shell implemented in Python and currently in alpla stage of development that has lots of unique features
+ShellP is a shell implemented in Python and currently in alpla stage of development that has lots of unique features, like auto-suggestion, syntax highlighting, editing commands using your mouse, and cleaner PS1 configuration.

 ## Usage
 Install ShellP: